Guillotine (Death Grips song)

-"Guillotine (It Goes Yah)" is a song by American experimental hip-hop group Death Grips, released as the lead single from their debut mixtape, Exmilitary.
+"Guillotine (It Goes Yah)" is a song by American alternative hip-hop band Death Grips, released as the lead single from their debut mixtape, Exmilitary.
 It was released on August 3, 2011.

 Release

 The music video for "Guillotine" was self-released by Death Grips on YouTube on April 26, 2011, as the lead single of their debut mixtape Exmilitary.
 It was eventually released as a single on iTunes on August 3, 2011.

 Music video

 The music video for "Guillotine" was shot by Matt Brown and features Death Grips' frontman MC Ride angrily rapping while riding in a car, with the visuals becoming increasingly corrupted by white noise.
 Zach Hill, the drummer for Death Grips, said in 2012 that it "made total sense to start filming in a car" as "Guillotine" is an "anxiety-fuelled" and "claustrophobic" song.

-Reception
+Critical reception

 "Guillotine" was met with positive reviews by critics.
 John Calvert of The Quietus named the single as the stand-out song from Exmilitary.
 In July 2014, Complex ranked it as the third best Death Grips song, noting MC Ride's loud and aggressive vocal delivery as "confrontational".
 Hayley Elizabeth Kaufman of Flaunt called "Guillotine" a "sinister slice-and-dice track".